 - Cut the pieces out with at least 1/4″ seam allowance.

 Be extra careful when clipping the space between the finger, clip as near as 1/16″ and do not accidentally cut the sewing thread.

-You may go another round of stitches in the same place as security stitch to prevent future thread breakdown and torn.
+You may go another round of stitches in the same place as security stitches to prevent the thread from breakdown and torn in the future.

 Press the head and make it flatter if it is too roundish.
-Sock Baymax head is in an oval shape and not round shape
+Sock Baymax's head is in an oval shape and not a round shape.

-Stuff the body with poly-fill stuffing.
-Concentrate on the tummy of Sock Baymax as he has a pear shaped body with a big tummy.
+- Stuff the body with poly-fill stuffing.
+Focus on the tummy of Sock Baymax as he has a pear-shaped body with a big tummy.
 Massage and roll the body with your hand until you are satisfied with the amount of filling and shaping.
 Gather and sew to close the opening.

 Massage and roll the body again with both hands until it resembles the shape of Baymax’s body.

-Stuff the arms with poly-fill stuffing.
-Stuff the little tiny fingers first, roll a small amount of poly-fill into tiny balls and place them on each of the fingers respectively until all the fingers are filled and firmed.
+- Stuff the arms with poly-fill stuffing.
+Stuff the little tiny fingers first, roll a small amount of poly-fill into tiny balls and insert them into each of the fingers respectively until all the fingers are filled up.
 Stuff the rest of the arms with poly-fill.